chenyuan99/Yuan-Notebook/content/cs3304/_index.md

 ---
-title: CS3704
+title: CS3304
 type: book  # Do not modify.
 ---

-Welcome to CS3704 Intermediate Software Engineering 21SP
+Welcome to CS3304 Comparative Programming Languages 21SP

-## CS3704: Intermediate Software Design and Engineering
+## CS3304: Intermediate Software Design and Engineering

-Explores the principles of software design in detail, with an emphasis on software engineering aspects.
-Includes exposure of software lifecycle activities including design, coding, testing, debugging, and maintenance, highlighting how design affects these activities.
-Peer reviews, designing for software reuse, CASE tools, and writing software to specifications are also covered.
+This course in programming language constructs emphasizes the run-time behavior of programs.
+The languages are studied from two points of view: (1) the fundamental elements of languages and their inclusion in commercially available systems; and, (2) the differences between implementations of common elements in languages.
 (3H,3C)

 ### Prerequisites